Link Delay Estimation via Expander Graphs: Expander Graphs and Network Identifiability

-It should be noted that the condition $d_i\not=d_j$ implies that $X_i$'s corresponding to different $G_i$'s are disjoint.
-For future reference, we refer to the conditions in Theorem \ref{Tm:extensionExpander} as \emph{1-identifiability expansion conditions} and if network $N(V,E)$ satisfy those conditions we refer to it as \emph{$1$-identifiable expander network}.

-Note that the 1-identifiable expansion conditions in Definition \ref{Def:k-identifExpander} implies the following for any link pair $l_i$ and $l_j$:
+For future reference, we refer to the conditions in Theorem \ref{Tm:extensionExpander} as \emph{1-identifiability expansion conditions}.
+If the network $N(V,E)$ satisfies these conditions, we refer to it as the \emph{$1$-identifiable expander network}.
+The conditions in Theorem \ref{Tm:extensionExpander} imply the following for any link pair $l_i$ and $l_j$:

-\begin{itemize} \item They belong to different $G_i$'s and hence have different degrees $d_i\not=d_j$; \item They belong to the same subgraph $G_i$; i.e. $d_i=d_j$.
-In that case, since $G_i$ is a bipartite graph, they satisfy the expansion property in Eq. \eqref{E:expansionProperty}. \end{itemize}
+\begin{itemize} \item They belong to different $G_i$'s and hence have different degrees $deg(l_i)\not=deg(l_j)$. \item They belong to the same subgraph $G_i$, i.e., $deg(l_i)=deg(l_j)=d_i$.
+In that case, because $G_i$ is a bipartite graph, they satisfy the expansion property in Eq. \eqref{E:expansionProperty}. \end{itemize}

 We state this observation formally in the following corollary.